IT Focus Area: Security

 Mobile Device Security in the Workplace: 5 Key Risks and a Surprising Challenge

-The nature and types of cyber attacks are evolving rapidly, and mobile devices have become a critical part of enterprise cyber-security efforts with good reason.
-Analysts predict that by 2018, 25 percent of corporate data will completely bypass perimeter security and flow directly from mobile devices to the cloud.
+The nature and types of cyber attacks are evolving rapidly, and mobile devices have become a critical part of enterprise cybersecurity efforts with good reason.
+Research firm Gartner predicts that by 2021, 27 percent of corporate data traffic will bypass perimeter security, and flow directly from mobile and portable devices to the cloud.

 Chief information security officers (CISOs) and other security executives are finding that the proliferation of mobile devices and cloud services present a significant barrier to effective breach response.
 In order to secure the corporate data passing through or residing on mobile devices, it is imperative to fully understand the issues they present.